CarlosDerSeher/esp_snapserver/README.md

 * snapserver <--> snapclient communication / protocol handling
 * stream to 1 connected esp_snapclient

+What it can't do
+* Snapcast control interface isn't implemented yet, so things like volume control and the like won't work.

 As stated before it is in a very early stage of development and if not started in the right order it will most certainly crash:

 * start esp_snapserver (wait until ready)
 * connect dlna and start playback
-* start esp_snapclient
+* start connecting snapclient(s)
-* (never disconnect dlna from now on :)
+* never disconnect anything from now on or it will crash :)

-I only tested with 1 esp_snapclient at the moment as I only have 2 boards at hand at the time of writing.
+I tested with 1 esp_snapclient and 2 regular snapclients started on my ubuntu machine.
-Using Ubuntu client makes the server crash, a thing which needs debugging.

-DLNA part is also very buggy and needs a lot of work.
+DLNA part is very buggy and needs a lot of work.
 I am very unhappy with ADF implementation and I would like to use another one but couldn't find anything that wouldn't require a lot effort to port to ESP32.
 I'd appreciate suggestions on this one.

+Client disconnects also make the server unstable at the moment, I'll look into it.

 ## How to build and flash
 Get ESP ADF: